 #INCLUDE PARTICIPANTS DIVERSIFY TECH BY EDUCATING THEIR LOCAL COMMUNITIES.

-The she++ #include Fellowship Program empowers high school students to hold workshops, host hackathons, organize clubs, and bring computer science to their communities.
-By participating in the #include Fellowship, students receive resources and mentoring to start a CS initiative and to cultivate their own technical skills.
+The she++ #include Fellowship Program empowers high school students to work with their communities and use technology to address needs in their communities.
+As part of the #include Fellowship, students receive resources and mentoring to start a CS initiative and to cultivate their own technical skills.
 No technical experience is required before starting the program.

-At the conclusion of the program in Spring 2017, thirty selected #include Fellows will be invited to the she++ Summit, an all-expenses-paid 3-day trip to the Bay Area.
+At the conclusion of the program in Spring 2018, fifty selected #include Fellows will be invited to the she++ Summit, an all-expenses-paid 3-day trip to the Bay Area.
 Previous #include Fellows had the chance to meet prominent technologists like Sheryl Sandberg and tour tech companies like Google and Facebook.

 Applicants must meet the following requirements to be eligible for the she++ #include Fellowship Program:

 Currently enrolled in high school, or home-schooled at the high school level, with the intention of receiving a high school diploma or completing the GED within the next four years.

 - Reside in the United States, Puerto Rico, U.S. Virgin Islands, or other U.S. territories.

 If you have any questions or concerns, please let us know by emailing at firstname.lastname@example.org

 A #include Advisor is a motivated undergraduate, graduate student, or recent graduate in Computer Science or related technical fields.
 They are matched with a #include participant, who they will mentor and support throughout the program.
 Advisors will help their #include Advisee(s) develop their initiatives through two video call sessions per month; they will also be available to answer questions and provide advice.